+You must and yes I mean MUST learn how to accept yourself.
 As women I think we have the tendency to be extremely hard on ourselves and our appearance.
-Or at least I do.
 Women judging themselves and other woman is so ingrained in our psyche that we do not realize how detrimental it is.
 For myself, I always had a thicker build.
 Every since I can remember I had be going on fade diets or basically starving myself to get to an “ideal” weight.
 Now, as a 30 something year old women.
 I am nowhere near my ideal weight and my body cannot take the starvation diets anymore.
-So decided that I would that try to do it the right way that did not consist of eating one piece of fruit every 6 days.
-But now, I feel, it is taking me too long to lose weight.
-To the point that I find myself picking myself apart about how fat I am.

 Where do we get this from?

 If we get it from main stream media, I think we all need to realize that their form of beauty is not reality.
-They literally have cooks, personal trainers, or plastic sugary that makes them look like “perfection.”
+They literally have cooks, personal trainers, and/or plastic surgery that make them look like “perfection.”
 And by the time they grace the magazine covers, they have had a ton of Photoshop that makes us believe that the picture in the magazine is really what they look like.
 And it isn’t.
 So that begs the questions, why are we comparing ourselves to a beauty standard that does not exist?

-One day and I was going in on myself for being fat and having bad skin, God spoke very loudly to me and told me “enough!”
+One day and I was going in on myself for being fat and having bad skin and God spoke very loudly to me and told me “enough!”
 He asked me why do I keep putting myself through this torture by pointing out crazy things about myself?
-At the end of the day I am the way I am and since God sees me as beautiful then perhaps I needed to start seeing myself though God’s eyes and not the world’s eyes.
-Because if we use the world’s eyes to judge ourselves then we will be forever chasing after an image of ourselves that does not exists.
+Because the fact of the matter is, even when my skin is clear and I am my ideal weight it is always something else.
+And the reality of all of this is that if we use the world’s eyes to judge ourselves then we will be forever chasing after an image of ourselves that does not exists.
 Because the world is materialistic and superficial, and that is what we will become it we conform ourselves to the world.

 “Do not conform to the pattern of this world, but be transformed by the renewing of your mind.”
 Romans 12:2

 Seeing yourself through the world’s eyes is how we get eating disorders, body dysmorphic, or people who get extremes amount of plastic surgery just trying to make themselves look better when in fact they are making themselves look worse.
 I do not want anyone to misconstrue what I am saying.
 I do feel that we should take care of our bodies.
 I am not giving anyone the excuse to overeat or weight 500 pounds and say that it is okay.
-What I am saying is that if you are not a size 2 then it is okay.
-If you are a size 16 and you want to lose weight fine.
-But know that you are still a beautiful person no matter if you are a size 16 or a size 5; and as long as you are losing weight the healthy way then that is all that matters.
+What I am saying is that if you are not a size 2 then it is okay and if you are a size 12 and are healthy then that too is okay.
+Know that you are still a beautiful person no matter if you are a size 16 or a size 5; and as long as you are healthy then you are fine.